-- 2.1.
-Eligibility: This course is designed for military members no higher than the grade of O-4, police, or civilian equivalent. - 2.2.
+2.1.
+Eligibility: This course is designed for military members between the grades of E-6 and O-5, police, or civilian equivalent with at least one year of advanced technical area knowledge or experience within their respective specialty or field.

+- 2.2.
 Physical/Medical: - 2.2.1.
 Vision: Normal (20/20 with or without glasses). - 2.2.2.
 Hearing/Speech: Normal hearing and speech. - 2.2.3.
-Physical/Other: Normal manual dexterity.
-Students must not have any physical or medical condition that would prevent the wearing of a full-face respirator. - 2.3.
+Physical: Normal dexterity. - 2.3.
 Uniform/Equipment: See General Clothing Requirements.
-All specialized gear will be issued.